fun things to do with kids in yucatan peninsula mexico

 Xcaret (south of Playa de Carmen) – Spend the day at Xcaret, an "eco-archeological" park, developed around the Maya ruins of the port city of Pole, enhanced with native flora and fauna.

-There is a magnificent butterfly exhibit, situated in a canyon, covered with a net.
+There is a magnificent Butterfly Pavilion, situated in a canyon, covered with a net.
 Butterflies are hatched here, and you can climb around the canyon amidst the huge, beautiful butterflies.

-In addition to the ruins of the old Mayan port city, the museum has 19 scale models of Mayan ruins and a Mexican town.
+In addition to the ruins of the old Mayan port city, the museum has Mexican folk art and recreation of a 19th century mansion

 Akumal – Akumal Bay is like a big bathtub with little waves.
 The water is very, very warm and shallow, way out into the bay.
 "Little kids can easily play forever on the beach," says a friend.
 At the tidepools, you'll find crabs and sea anemones.
 In the bay, snorkeling is excellent – lots of colorful tropical fishes, a sandy bottom and bits of coral.